-This biotope and its two variant sub-biotopes are characterized by the presence of Chthamalus barnacles on wave exposed, rocky shores in the upper or mid to upper eulittoral.
-Two separate species, Chthamalus stellatus and Chthamalus montagui, are recognised (Southward, 1976).
-The characterizing species for this biotope are based on information from Connor et al. (2004).
+This biotope LR.HLR.MusB.Cht.Cht is characterized by the presence of Chthamalus barnacles on wave exposed, rocky shores in the upper or mid to upper eulittoral.
+Two separate species, Chthamalus stellatus and Chthamalus montagui are recognised (Southward, 1976).
 Connor et al. (2004) note that the distribution and shore height of Chthamalus spp. varies regionally, on west coasts Chthamalus spp. tend to be confined to the upper shore, with a distinct band of Semibalanus balanoides occurring below.
 In the south-west Chthamalus spp. can be dominant at all shore heights.

-The variant biotope LR.HLR.MusB.Cht.Cht, can occur lower on the shore than LR.HLR.MusB.Cht.Lpyg, and may contain red and green seaweeds.
+LR.HLR.MusB.Cht.Cht can occur lower on the shore than LR.HLR.MusB.Cht.Lpyg, and may contain red and green seaweeds.
 Where turfs of red seaweeds are present the barnacles may be absent (Connor et al., 2004).
+Lichina pygmaea may be present in the LR.HLR.MusB.Cht.Cht biotope but does not form distinctive bands.